 SkipTheDishes was the first (and only) company in Canada that I interviewed for while looking for jobs abroad still in Brazil.
 They hired me in November 2017 to work as a React developer after a remote interview process.

 Skip always innovated and pushed changes to be faster, reliable, and competitive with an extremely fast pace and running in a competitive and robust market, being a great environment to learn and experience how to build a high availability product.

 I had the opportunity to work with three different teams.
-With the Customer Team, we migrated the customer application from Python to React/Redux, including i18n allowing, within three months, enabling SKIP to launch the platform in Quebec in French, hitting the market before their competitors.
+With the Customer Team, we migrated the customer application from Python to React/Redux, including i18n, within three months, enabling SKIP to launch the platform in Quebec in French, hitting the market before the competitors.

-After that, working with the Ops-Core Team, we revamped the back-office system to automatize flows and processes, provide a better toolset for the operations teams, reduce costs, and improve the overall network performance.
+After that, working with the Ops-Core Team, we revamped the back-office system automatizing flows and processes, providing a better toolset for the operations teams, reducing costs, and improving the overall network performance.

-Later on, with the Ops-Courier Team, we crafted real-time applications to support the operations teams through chats and dashboards using GraphQL and AWS Kinesis streams.
+Later on, with the Ops-Courier Team, we crafted real-time applications to support the operations teams through chats and dashboards using GraphQL and AWS DynamoDB and Kinesis streams.